Bayesian and frequentist perspectives agree on dynamical dark energy: Bayesian posteriors and frequentist constraints

 \section{Bayesian posteriors and frequentist constraints}

-\Cref{fig:posterior_w0wa} shows the posterior corner plot of the cosmological parameters for the $w_0 w_a$CDM model for various dataset combinations.
-Our constraints are in good agreement with the ones from the DESI collaboration \cite{DESI:2025zgx}. \Cref{tab:constraints} compares these Bayesian posteriors to the frequentist 1D constraints as well as the DESI DR2 constraints where available.
+\cref{fig:posterior_w0wa} shows the posterior corner plot of the cosmological parameters for the $w_0 w_a$CDM model for various dataset combinations.
+Our constraints are in good agreement with the ones from the DESI collaboration \cite{DESI:2025zgx}. \cref{tab:constraints} compares these $68\%$ Bayesian to the frequentist constraints as well as the DESI DR2 constraints where available.
+In \cref{tab:constraints_2sigma}, we additionally quote the $95\%$ constraints.